 Updated on October 22, 2018.
-Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist
+Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 On October 11, 2018, it was announced that doctors in the United Kingdom will be able to prescribe medical cannabis after November 1st.
 The decision comes in the wake of two publicized cases of juvenile epileptic patients having success with marijuana-based treatments.